Major clubs: Neath, Ospreys, Mitsubishi Dynaboars

 Largely ignored under Graham Henry, Williams tried bulking up but sustained a series of torn hamstrings and muscle strains as he reached an unnatural size and weight.

-He played in two Lions series, bagging two tries against the Springboks in 2009, but more significant than his try scoring was the thrilling skills and brio he brought to the game.
+He played in two Lions series, bagging two tries against the Springboks in 2009, but more significant than his try scoring were the thrilling skills and brio he brought to the game.
+He was a player who would get spectators off their feet.
 He credits much of his balance and explosiveness on the field to his passion for gymnastics as a youngster.

-Typically, he went out with a splash by scoring in the last play of the game in his final Test, against Australia in 2011.
+Typically, Williams went out with a splash by scoring in the last play of the game in his final Test match, against Australia in 2011.